|Congressman Yarmuth receives an award for his work with small businesses from SCORE Louisville.|

 Even as our economy recovers from a worldwide recession, it is clear that we are operating in a rapidly evolving and increasingly global economy.
-At this unique time, we must take bold action to put the recession behind us quickly and to remain ahead of the transition, so that our nation emerges stronger than ever.
+At this unique time, we must take bold action to put the recession behind us while working to stay ahead of the transition, so that our nation emerges stronger than ever.

-A key component in this pursuit is to encourage American innovation and new investment through incentives.
+A key component in this pursuit is to encourage American innovation and new investment.
 In Congress, I introduced a bill that would temporarily reduce the capital gains rate to 5 percent for new commercial real estate acquisitions.
-If enacted, this bill will encourage desperately needed investments in the commercial real estate market and, like the first-time homebuyers tax credit, spur immediate economic growth.
+If enacted, this bill would encourage desperately needed investments in the commercial real estate market and, like the first-time homebuyers tax credit, spur immediate economic growth.

 Of course, not all investments are equal.
-As cofounder of the Congressional Competitiveness Task Force, I am committed to policies that create opportunities for American companies to grow within the emerging realities of the 21st century landscape.
+And I am committed to enacting policies that create opportunities for American companies to grow within the emerging realities of the 21st century landscape.